 Things WILL go wrong.

-Take a deep breathe and don’t make any rash decisions when things go wrong.
+Take a deep breath and don’t make rash decisions when things go wrong.
 Your initial instincts on what to do next may not be the best based on your emotions.
 Just be cool, travelers, and keep things in perspective.

 You can save money as nomadic travelers.